xaipersad/comp2000_2025/README.md

 ## Summary
 By leveraging inheritance and generics, the program achieves a modularised, extensible, and type-safe design.
 The use of helper classes (such as `ItemPlacer`, `GameResetHelper`, and `EnvironmentHelper`) further declutters the code and makes it easier to add new features, maintain the code, and avoid common programming errors.

+## Live Weather Integration
+Assignment 2 extends the grid game with a continuously streaming weather feed that reshapes how the stage plays out:

+- **HTTP weather stream:** `WeatherService` connects to `http://13.238.167.130/weather` and parses the live feed into `WeatherEvent` objects.
+The service uses a background daemon thread so the UI remains responsive while data arrives.
+- **Observer pattern:** `WeatherService` notifies the `WeatherController`, which acts as an observer that keeps the latest `WeatherSnapshot` for every affected cell.
+These snapshots drive several visual and mechanical changes on the board.
+- **Functional pipelines:** The incoming text feed is consumed with `BufferedReader.lines()`, mapped to events with `WeatherEvent::parse`, filtered using `Optional::stream`, and dispatched with lambda-based listeners.
+Within `WeatherController`, Java Streams are also used to build rainfall/temperature overlays and to update actors.
+- **Weather-driven gameplay:**
+  - **Flooding mechanic:** Rainfall above 70% marks a cell as flooded.
+Flooded tiles are removed from movement radii so humans and bots cannot step into deep water until the rain clears.
+  - **Temperature feedback:** Actor brightness is controlled through a lambda pipeline that maps the latest temperature to a brightness modifier.
+Hot zones make actors glow, while cooler zones dim them.
+  - **Wind-aware AI (Strategy pattern):** Bots swap from their usual `MoveRandomly`/`MoveLeft` strategies to a wind-biased `WindDrivenStrategy` whenever gusts are strong enough.
+This new strategy still composes with the base movement logic, but projects candidate moves onto the live wind vector supplied by the weather feed.
+It demonstrates both the Strategy pattern and lambda-based comparisons.
+- **Visual overlays & HUD:** Each weather snapshot produces an alpha-blended overlay that tints the affected cell.
+Hovering a cell now reveals its rain, wind, and temperature percentages so the player can plan around the environment.

+These changes rely on design patterns (Observer + Strategy), lambdas, and streams to keep the implementation concise while reacting intelligently to the live data feed.